all-in-one-of/ComplexSystems_Boids/README.md

 A Murmuration implementation in Houdini
 Houdini FX Version 15.0.416

-To Generate the simulation files open Boids_Python.hipnc.
+To Generate the simulation files, open Boids_Python.hipnc.
 - In Houdini open a python terminal
 - Copy paste and run the code in the folder HoudiniProjects\Boids\scripts\Export_sym.py.
 This generates plain text for position of each particle at each frame.